 Students who are taking time away from Earlham College for educational and/or personal goals may take a Leave of Absence or formally Withdraw.
-The first step in initiating a leave or a withdrawal is to meet with a representative in the Student Development Office who will assist in facilitating either process.
+The first step in initiating a leave or a withdrawal is to meet with the Registrar, who will assist in facilitating either process.
 At that time, students may obtain all necessary forms and discuss procedures for resuming enrollment at Earlham.

 Students who are considering taking time away from Earlham to serve educational and/or personal goals or to formally withdraw from the College, the following options are available:

 Leave of Absence (LOA) is used when a student decides for personal, academic or financial reasons to leave the college for a semester.
 The leave should be requested during the summer or semester preceding the semester to be taken off.
 Students may request one-semester extensions up to a total of one year.

 Applications for leaves within a semester will be considered through the last day to drop a class.
 Contact the Registrar's Office to apply for an LOA.
 Students may request one semester extensions up to a total of one year.
 The College Refund Policy will apply to the semester in which the leave is taken.

 Medical Leave of Absence (MLOA): Students may apply for a MLOA from the College when a leave is necessitated by the student’s health.
 Students wishing to apply for a MLOA must contact the Student Life Office.

 Student Initiated: Earlham College is firmly committed to assisting students in exploring all alternatives to formally withdrawing from the College.
 All withdrawals should be requested during the summer or semester proceeding the semester in which the withdrawal would be effective.